-Prerequisite: Approval of instructor, Mr. Schade, at course selection time Grades 10-12
+Prerequisite: Approval of instructor Grades 10-12

 Bel Canto Singers is an advanced performing ensemble.
 Enrollment is open to singers who meet specified requirements demonstrated through an audition.
 Advanced choral literature for treble voices with sub-division of voice parts will be studied and performed throughout the year.
 Development of singing technique, tuning accuracy and part independence are areas of focus for the ensemble.
 Students receive grades in relation to their abilities and progress in the study of various choral compositions and required skill-building techniques.
 Attendance is required for all performances held outside of the school day.
 Three or four rehearsals will be held during the school year beyond the regular school day.